 Informed and Voluntary Decision Making

 Informed choice is a voluntary, well-considered decision that an individual makes on the basis of options, information, and understanding.
-The decision-making process should result in a voluntary and informed decision by the individual about whether or not he or she wishes to obtain health services and, if so, what method or procedure the individual will choose and consent to receive.
+The decision-making process should result in a voluntary and informed decision by the individual about whether he or she wishes to obtain health services and, if so, what method or procedure the individual will choose and consent to receive.

 Informed consent results from communication between a client and provider confirming that the client has made an informed and voluntary choice to use or receive a medical method or procedure.
 Informed consent can only be obtained after the client has been given full information about the nature of the medical procedure, its associated risks and benefits, and other alternatives.
 Consent cannot be obtained by means of inducement, force, fraud, deceit, duress, bias, or other forms of coercion or misrepresentation.